Phoenix Theater: History

-Many famous rock bands and performers have played The Phoenix Theatre on their way to stardom, including The Ramones, Green Day, Arcade Fire, Red Hot Chili Peppers, Metallica, Primus, Sublime, and Pennywise.
+Many famous rock bands and performers have played The Phoenix Theatre on their way to stardom, including The Ramones, Green Day, Red Hot Chili Peppers, Metallica, Primus, Sublime, and Pennywise.
 Bradley Nowell, the lead singer of Sublime, played his last show with the band at The Phoenix Theatre on May 24, 1996.
 The next morning, he was found dead of a heroin overdose in his room at a San Francisco hotel.
 Neutral Milk Hotel played their last concert at The Phoenix Theater in 2015.